DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/monsters/baba_lysaga.md

 ---

 ## First Meeting vs. Boss Fight
-**First Meeting (Month 2, Week 4):** She is helpful — she scries for Ilya Krezkov.
+**First Meeting (Module 2, Session 4):** She is helpful — she scries for Ilya Krezkov.
 She is observably powerful but not hostile.
 The party should leave understanding they've met something they cannot fight today.

-**Boss Fight (Month 4, Week 3):** She knows they're coming.
+**Boss Fight (Module 4, Session 3):** She knows they're coming.
 She has prepared the swamp.
 She fights from the skull, commanding blights, until the skull is taken out from under her.

 ---